lambdasync/lambdasync/README.md

 `lambdasync -c Lambda.getFunction FunctionName=lambdaArn`

 If a value matches any key in the `lambdasync.json` file (like `lambdaArn` does) that value will be substituted with the value from the json file, otherwise it will be treated as text.
 If your value contains spaces add single quotes around it.

+## <a name="prompt"></a>Prompt params

+When setting up a new project lambdasync will prompt you for:

+* Profile name
+* AWS Credentials
+* Function name
+* AWS region

+The `profileName` is used as an alias for your credentials that are saved in the `~/.aws` directory in a format compatible with official [AWS CLI](https://aws.amazon.com/cli/) profiles.
+That means no sensitive information is saved in the repository and you can reuse profiles between Lambdasync and AWS CLI.

+How to get your access key and secret key is [covered here](http://goo.gl/aMbXsg).

+ If you only plan to use Lambdasync with one AWS account leave it at the default profile name: `lambdasync`.
+Otherwise having a `work` profile and a `personal` profile can be a good idea.

+ The function name will be automatically taken from the package.json, but you have a chance to change it.

+ AWS region will be saved to your profile as a default preference for future Lambdasync functions.